FortneyMFG/AgOpenGPS-Nexus/docs/SRS/00_ReadMe.md

 1. Start discussion in the matching GitHub Discussion for the section.
 2. Open PRs to add or refine requirements (R-IDs) and options (O-IDs).
 3. Maintainers review for clarity and formatting; contributors stay neutral until an ADR is published.
+4. Cluster options into **decision families** (exclusive vs. composable) inside each section before deep evaluation.
+Document any sequencing (e.g., "pick OS target before UI skin").
+5. When a family needs structured comparison, spin up a decision-matrix doc, capture scoring data, and link it from the section.
+This keeps the section readable while preserving analysis artifacts.
-4. Once the community agrees, capture the outcome in an ADR that links back to the relevant section table.
+6. Once the community agrees, capture the outcome in an ADR that links back to the relevant section table.

 ## Conventions
 - **IDs**: `R-` for requirements, `O-` for options, `Q-` for open questions, and `ADR-` for decisions.